ehw-fit/ariths-gen/README.md

 * Support of various PDKs (for using library cells as half-adders and full-adders)

 ## Prebuild circuits
-To enable the fast work with the circuits, we published pre-build arithmetic circuits in various formats in [generated_circuits](generated_circuits) folder and as a [Release](https://github.com/ehw-fit/ariths-gen/releases).
+To enable fast work with the circuits, we published pre-build arithmetic circuits in various formats in [generated_circuits](generated_circuits) folder and as a [Release](https://github.com/ehw-fit/ariths-gen/releases).

 ### Usage
 ```bash